JdotCarver/MHWS-MultiDetect/README.md

 # 🌟 The Good Stuff
-[🔗 **Direct link to the method]**
+[🔗 **Direct link to the method (when testing complete)]**

 # Overview
 This project is a plug-and-play Situation Watcher for **Monster Hunter: Wilds**, specifically developed with mod safety and multiplayer integrity in mind.
-It helps modders and toolmakers reliably detect in-game player states—such as online/offline status, quest involvement, and lobby contexts—using internal situation flags exposed by the game.
+It helps modders and toolmakers reliably detect in-game player situations—such as online/offline status, quest involvement, and lobby contexts—using internal situation flags exposed by the game.

 The goal is simple:
 Prevent mods from unintentionally breaking multiplayer experiences or risking account bans.